 The trail is reasonably easy to follow, but signs marking the Sand Creek Regional Greenway are infrequent.
 The course also lacks mile markers.

 While my morning urban hikes were safe, I would recommend only taking this trail in daylight and going with a friend.
 Some parts of the trail were poorly trafficked, and certain commercial and industrial areas seemed somewhat sketchy.
-In addition, it would be difficult to exit the trail in the event of an emergency in many spots.
+In addition, it would be difficult to exit the trail in many spots in the event of an emergency.

 Furthermore, the restroom situation needs improvement: most restrooms are on the eastern parts of the trail.